On conditional moments of high-dimensional random vectors given lower-dimensional projections

 In this paper, we show that conditional means are approximately linear and that conditional variances are approximately constant, for a large class of multivariate distributions, when the conditioning is on lower-dimensional projections.
 To illustrate our results, consider a random $d$-vector $Z$ that has a Lebesgue density, and a $d\times p$ matrix $B$.
 Conditional on $B'Z$, we show that the mean of $Z$ is linear in $B'Z$, and that the variance/covariance matrix of $Z$ is constant, in an approximate sense.
 Typically, our approximation error bounds are small if $d$ is sufficiently large relative to $p$.
-Our results extend recent findings of \cite{Lee12a}, where the case $p=1$ is considered (which, from a modeling perspective, covers only models with one explanatory variable).
-More precisely, we extend and refine the results of \cite{Lee12a} in three directions: First, we allow for the case where $p>1$, thereby also proving a result that is outlined in \citet[Sect.
+Our results extend recent findings of \citep{Lee12a}, where the case $p=1$ is considered (which, from a modeling perspective, covers only models with one explanatory variable).
+More precisely, we extend and refine the results of \citep{Lee12a} in three directions: First, we allow for the case where $p>1$, thereby also proving a result that is outlined in \citep[Sect.
 5]{Hal93a}.
-Second, we derive non-asymptotic and explicit error bounds that hold for fixed $d$, whereas \cite{Hal93a} and \cite{Lee12a} only give asymptotic results that hold as $d\to\infty$; cf. Theorem~\ref{thm:main}.
+Second, we derive non-asymptotic and explicit error bounds that hold for fixed $d$, whereas \citep{Hal93a} and \citep{Lee12a} only give asymptotic results that hold as $d\to\infty$; cf. Theorem~\ref{thm:main}.
 And third, we also give asymptotic results where $p$ is allowed to increase with $d$; see Corollary~\ref{asymptotics}.
 In many cases, our error bounds go to zero if $p/\log d \to 0$.

 The rest of the paper is organized as follows: We continue this section with a more detailed description of the results that we derive.
 Our main results are then stated in Section~\ref{sec:main}.
-And Section~\ref{proof:main} gives a high-level description of the proof.
-The more technical low-level parts of the proof are collected in the appendix.
+In Section~\ref{sec:ExEx} we provide a number of examples where the assumptions of our main theorem are satisfied and we discuss further extensions of our work.
+Finally, Section~\ref{proof:main} gives a high-level description of the proof.
+The more technical low-level parts of the proof as well as the proofs of Section~\ref{sec:ExEx} are collected in the supplementary material \citep{Ste16b}.